BettyHoPro/tweeter/README.md

 # Tweeter Project

-Tweeter<http://localhost:8080/> is a simple, single-page, social-media liked and full stack web app.
+Tweeterhttp://localhost:8080/ is a simple, single-page, social-media liked and full-stack web app.

-This app is the platform that provides users to post, tweet and share their thoughts and opinions.
+This app is the platform that provides users to post, tweet and shares their thoughts and opinions.

-It aims for practicing user friendly, mobile first and responsive design for learning purpose during enrolling Lighthouse Labs BootCamp.
+It aims to practice user-friendly, mobile-first and responsive design for learning purposes during enrolling in Lighthouse Labs BootCamp.
 ## Developer

 Betty Ho, Lighthouse Labs